JABarios/scignalsweb2/content/english/_index.md

     - name : "Neuromonitoring"
       icon : "fas fa-signature"
       color : "primary-dark"
-      content : "Systems oriented to the evaluation of the integrity of the sensory, motor and cognitive pathways in a non-invasive, continuous, easy and fast way to interpret, and with a reasonable economic cost."
+      content : "Devices oriented to the evaluation of the integrity of the sensory, motor and cognitive pathways in a non-invasive, continuous, easy and fast way to interpret, and with a reasonable economic cost."
     # featured service item loop
     - name : "Cognitive Enhancing"
       icon : "fas fa-brain"